douglasdavis/ddavis.io/content/_posts/2018-01-09-cpp17-early-favorites.md

 ## Structured Bindings

-When writing Python I always appreciate the simplicity of multiple function returns and the intuitive loop over a dictionary.
+When writing Python I always appreciate the ease of writing functions with multiple returns and the intuitive looping over dictionaries.
 Adding structured bindings to C++ makes it easy to use multiple returns and intuitive to loop over an [`std::map`](http://en.cppreference.com/w/cpp/container/map).

 For multiple returns in C++ 11 and 14 we had to use